jplipata/fork-authority/README.md

 # whatsforlunch
 A tool to help you answer the toughest question of the day -- What's for lunch?!

+#### Background
+No matter how many stars a restaurant has on Yelp, you'll get sick of it if you eat there everyday.  #whatsforlunch let's you specify things like "just ate here", "like", or "don't like".
+The app will provide you with a list of customized Yelp responses based on your feedback.

+#### How It Works
 Provides a list of nearby restaurants for you to choose from (powered by Yelp)

 <img src="https://cloud.githubusercontent.com/assets/11450465/14062934/505f6230-f388-11e5-8cba-6428e8ff6b1d.gif" width="300">